Washington’s most significant weather events of 2021

 The powerful gusts were caused by a pressure difference between a storm near Maine and high pressure over the western Great Lakes, but numerous places experienced major gusts to the level of a severe thunderstorm.
 The local National Weather Service also issued a severe thunderstorm warning for the region, despite little rain and no lightning.

-Besides Washington, Baltimore-Washington International Thurgood Marshall Airport also hit 58 mph, as did Hagerstown and Glen Burnie.
-Gaithersburg gusted to 59 mph, while Leesburg and Dulles Airport reached wind speeds up to 60 mph.
+Besides Washington, Baltimore-Washington International Marshall Airport also hit 58 mph, as did Hagerstown and Glen Burnie.
+Gaithersburg gusted to 59 mph, while Leesburg and Washington Dulles International Airport reached wind speeds up to 60 mph.

 It was one of many windy days, especially in the spring.
 From March through May, the city experienced seven days with gusts of at least 50 mph.